sagemath/trac_to_gh/Issue 7554.md

 # Issue 7554: bug in multivariate polynomial factorization

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7554

 Original creator: was